Personal-CS50-WEB/Final-project/README.md

 7. Run: `npm start`

 ## **Future work and improvements**
-	@@ -181,3 +181,5 @@ The following is the list of exposed APIs for the frontend to use:
-- Add unit tests to the project.
+- Add a category field to the survey that could be used to filter surveys.
-- Email notifications to survey creators about survey results when it closes.

 ## **CSS template**
 https://www.free-css.com/